MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_PSSessions.md

 ## SHORT DESCRIPTION
-Describes  Windows PowerShell® sessions (PSSessions) and explains how to establish a persistent connection to a remote computer.
+Describes  Windows PowerShell?sessions (PSSessions) and explains how to establish a persistent connection to a remote computer.

 ## LONG DESCRIPTION